Take the quiz

 Better price

 While lingual braces are the most expensive on the market, Impress invisible aligners are among the most economical options.
-Impress offers two types of all-inclusive treatments with closed prices, depending on the complexity of the case.
+Impress offers several types of all-inclusive treatments with fixed prices, depending on the complexity of the case.

-In the first appointment we’ll carry out the necessary tests, such as a 3D scanner and x-rays of the oral cavity.
-If you want to smile with confidence and have a healthy mouth, you can contact us via phone/WhatsApp at +44 20 3808 1072 or, book an appointment through our website.
+In the first appointment, we’ll carry out the necessary tests, such as a 3D scanner and X-rays.
+If you want to smile with confidence and have a healthy mouth, you can contact us via phone/WhatsApp at +44 20 3808 1072 or book an appointment through our website.

 Discover more about your personalised treatment plan at your initial consultation with Impress.
 Find the Impress clinic nearest to you!